Lumbar Spinal Stenosis: Your Disability Guide

 It’s a frustrating but common reality that most initial disability claims are denied.
 If you receive a denial letter, don’t feel discouraged.
 This is a normal part of the process for many applicants, and you have the right to appeal.
 The appeals process, however, adds more time to your claim.
 The first step, reconsideration, can take several more months.
 If you request a hearing with a judge, the wait could extend to a year or longer.
 Throughout this period, continuing with your recommended pain management treatments is critical for demonstrating the ongoing severity of your condition.

-Can You Speed Up Your Claim?
+Are There Ways to Speed Up Your Claim?

 While there’s no secret shortcut, you can take steps to prevent unnecessary delays.
 The best strategy is to submit a complete and detailed application from the start, including all medical records and work history.
 If your condition doesn’t perfectly match the SSA’s official listing, they will assess your “Residual Functional Capacity” (RFC) to determine what you can still do in a work setting.
 Providing clear examples of how pain and limited mobility affect daily tasks can make a huge difference.
 Working with an experienced specialist like Dr. Ajith Nair ensures your medical documentation thoroughly supports your claim.